boyski/pmaudit/README.md

 ### pmaudit

-A Python script which may be used from the top level of a build.
-It derives a complete "database" of all files accessed (and not accessed) during the build and categorizes them as prerequisites, targets, and unused.
+A Python script typically used from the top level of a build.
+In this mode it derives a complete "database" of all files accessed (and not accessed) during the build and categorizes them as prerequisites, targets, and unused.
 This database is useful for many things but it does not have data with sufficient granularity to tell you which prereqs were